PFC Cherno More Varna: Communist era (1944-1989)

 In 1953, VMS Stalin finished 3rd in the competition after the two leading Sofia clubs.
 The saddest season in the club's history is 1955.
 It started with 5 consecutive wins, all against Sofia teams.
 The hopes of title-dreaming supporters were dashed with only 1 point in the following 10 games.
 The team was relegated at the end of the season to be promoted back the next year under its previous name, Botev Varna.

-In 1959, a small team from "B" RFG by the name of Cherno More, which resulted from the merger of two other Varna teams (Lokomotiv and Korabostroitel) one year earlier, joined Botev and from this year until now, the club will go by the name Cherno More.
+In 1959, a small team from "B" RFG by the name of Cherno More, which resulted from the merger of two other Varna teams (Lokomotiv and Korabostroitel) one year earlier, joined Botev and from this year until now, the club is known by the name Cherno More.
 The club stayed in "A" RFG without interruption until 1976 but did not have any major achievements.
-Under the control of the Ministry of Defence over the years, a number of talented players left de club for the Central Army Club (CSKA) without Cherno More receiving adequate compensation.
+Under the control of the Ministry of Defence over the years, a number of talented players left the club for the Central Army Club (CSKA) without Cherno More receiving adequate compensation.
 One of them, Bozhil Kolev, starred in the defence of the National team in the World Cup finals in BRD'74.

 Cherno More had its moments of glory in a friendly against Ajax which ended in a 3–1 win on 8 June 1966, with goals from Zdravko Mitev (2) and Stefan Bogomilov.
 The 19 year old Johan Cruyff scored for Ajax.
 In August 1966 the team from Varna visited England and played three matches.
 The most memorable was the 1–0 win against Nottingham Forest on City Ground.
 Nottingham fielded a strong side with Peter Grummitt, Bob McKinlay, Alan Hinton, Henry Newton, Joe Baker, Terry Hennessey, Jeff Whitefoot in the starting 11.
 The match was decided with a long range shot from defender Dimitar Bosnov in the first half.
 Nottingham Forest was to end the 1966-67 season as runners-up in the Football League First Division.
 The other two matches ended in a 1–1 draw against Coventry City after Stefan Yanev had opened the score, and a 1–2 defeat to Sheffield Wednesday F.C.
 After 16 years in the top flight, Cherno More was relegated in 1976 and won promotion the following season.
 A new generation of players was emerging.
 Defenders Todor Marev and Ivan Ivanov, midfielders Todor Atanasov and Ivan Andreev, forwards Rafi Rafiev and Nikola Spasov left many good memories in the late 70s and the 80s.
 In the 1981–82 season, the team finished 4th and therefore qualified for the Intertoto Cup.
 Cherno More won twice 2–0 at home against Standard Liège and the Danes from Hvidovre IF and drew 1–1 against Bayer 04 Leverkusen.
 Away, they drew 1–1 in Denmark and lost 1-3 and 0–3 in Liège and Leverkusen respectively.
 Later in the 80s, Cherno More was relegated twice and played 3 seasons in "B" RFG.
 The team reached the final of The Soviet Army Cup and were runners-up twice in 1985 and 1988.